Badler125/wallet/README.md

     elif coin == BTCTEST:
         return NetworkAPI.broadcast_tx_testnet(signed_tx)
  ```
- In my case I ran this function in wallet.py file: `send_tx(BTCTEST, Account_one, address_two, 0.002)` to send BTCTEST from one account to another (see folder screen_shots for more imagies).
+ In my case I ran this function in wallet.py file: `send_tx(BTCTEST, Account_one, address_two, 0.002)` to send BTCTEST from one account to another (see folder screen_shots for more images).